andrewroe/rosiessalon/README.md

 show grants;

 on a different window -
-mysql -u andrewroe -pChangeMe -h localhost or just mysql -p
+*mysql -u andrewroe -pChangeMe -h localhost* or just
+*mysql -p*
 <enter ChangeMe>

 select now();
-  this forced me to update my password set password='andysql';
+  this forced me to update my password set password='usersql';     (again, this is a SQL user pwd, so substitute with whatever you want, etc.)

 show grants;

 ---- end of mysql setup and install --------

-DB setup:
+##DB setup:

-After creating a database, run the scripts from the repository.
+After creating a database, run the scripts from the repository. e.g. the ones from ../scripts/mysql/ for mysql DB.

-testing:
+The ../scripts/oracle/ are for testing with Apex, which creates an Oracle DB for the Apex user.

+##testing:

-For running the SQL set up scripts against my 'rosiessalon' DB
+For running the SQL set up scripts against my 'rosiessalon' DB batch -

-mysql -p <scripts/get_dbs.sql >/tmp/output.txt
+*mysql -p <scripts/get_dbs.sql >/tmp/output.txt*.
-for batch worked

 or just
-mysql -p <scripts/create.sql
+*mysql -p <scripts/create.sql*
  etc.

 Now with a database 'rosiessalon' one can run the setup scripts (see above repo notes)